AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 # Add Realtime 3D Avatars to Live Video Streams

-In today’s rapidly evolving digital landscape, live streaming video is dominating real-time communication.
+In today's rapidly evolving digital landscape, live-stream video is dominating real-time communication.
 Users now expect more immersive and customizable streaming options.
 Content creators are increasingly seeking creative new ways to stream themselves, giving rise to the demand for dynamic 3D avatars that mirror their movements and expressions.

-Traditionally, real-time virtual avatars required complex motion capture equipment and sophisticated software, often making it inaccessible for everyday users and independent creators.
+Real-time virtual avatars traditionally required complex motion capture equipment and sophisticated software, often making them inaccessible to everyday users and independent creators.
 However, artificial intelligence has changed this status quo as well.
-With advancements in computer vision,it's now possible to run sophisticated Ai aialgorithms on-device that can accurately capture and translate human facial gestures into digital form in real-time.
+With advancements in computer vision, it's now possible to run sophisticated AI algorithms on-device that can accurately capture and translate human facial gestures into digital form in real-time.

 In this walkthrough, we'll look at how to integrate 3D virtual avatars into your [Agora](https://www.agora.io) live streams using [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) and 3D avatars from [ReadyPlayerMe](https://readyplayer.me/).
 Whether you're looking to enhance audience engagement or just add a fun, creative twist to your app's video calls/live broadcasts, this guide will provide you with the necessary steps to bring 3D virtual personas to life.